+Philadelphia's Magic Gardens

 Sankofa Community Farm

-This is a community farm of 3.5 acres.
-It's roots are of the African Diaspora.
-It is a spiritually centered farm that prioritizes Spirit, human beings, and relationships to beings beneath and above the soil
+This is a community farm of 3.5 acre It's roots are of the African Diaspo It is a spiritually centered farm the prioritizes spirit, human beings, and relationships to beings beneath ar

-ASSESS
+Features a busy schedule of cons rotated events such as festival

+markets, theatrical performa

+playgrounds and basketball

+market.
+The park also

+who was raised in the Belm

+neighborhood of Philadelp

-What makes your lot special and how can you best use these features?
+ASSESS 03 What makes your lot special and how can you best use these features?
 This chapter reviews how to evaluate your lot and ensure your park takes advantage of its site conditions.
+A lot doesn't stand alone, it's part of your community.
+So, assessment needs to include your neighborhood.
+Is there a unique history or culture that should be reflected in the design.
+A park that pays homage to a community's sense of itself will feel more like an old neighbor rather than a newcomer.

-Evaluate the Park Site

-In this step, you will document the physical characteristics of the park site.
+Evaluate the Park Site In this step, you will document the physical characteristics of the park site.
 Is the site sunny or shady?
 Flat or sloped with existing trees?
 Or is it across the street from a church?
 All of these characteristics will influence what you can do on the site.
 For example, suppose you want to grow tomatoes-your site will need to be sunny throughout the day.
 Visit your park site and carefully document what might affect your park's design.
 By evaluating the site characteristics before designing the park's features, you will make sure the park design is adapted to the site's unique conditions.
 You will document these assets in the Assess Workbook.
 An example of doing this is on the next page.
+Document any cultural or historical features of the space and adjacent blocks.
+Did an interesting business once occupy the lot?
+Were there any historical events that occurred nearby?
+What did the space look like before there were buldings?